-APME is an association of editors at newspapers in the United States and Canada.
-It works closely with The Associated Press to foster journalism excellence and to support a national network for the training and development of editors who will run multimedia newsrooms in the 21st Century.
+APME is an association of editors at news media organizations in the United States and Canada.
+It works closely with The Associated Press to foster journalism excellence and to support a national network for the training and development of editors who will run multimedia newsrooms in the 21st century.
 The association has held a multi-day conference every year since 1933 in various cities around the U.S. and Canada.
 Our elected officers serve as national leaders in speaking out on journalism issues.
 APME also provides feedback to the worldwide cooperative directly and through the Sounding Board.
 APME is a nonprofit, tax-exempt association under Section 501(c)(6) of the Internal Revenue Code.
-Any person who is the editor, executive editor or managing editor, or holds any other title that provides for senior responsibilities for the news, online or editorial staffs of a member newspaper, is eligible for membership.
+Any person who is the editor, executive editor or managing editor, or holds any other title that provides for senior responsibilities for the news, online or editorial staffs of a member organization, is eligible for membership.
 APME is on the front line in setting ethical and journalistic standards for newspapers and in the battle for freedom of information and the First Amendment.

 APME is born in a bar

 It began in 1930, over a drink in a convention hotel bar.

 Managing Editors Roy Roberts of the Kansas City Star and Oliver Owen Kuhn of the Washington Star were attending the annual meeting in New York that was then called Newspaper Week.

 Publishers gathered then mostly to talk about ad sales and circulation, and to complain about newsprint prices and labor costs.

 Some of them attended The Associated Press board meetings, which focused mostly on memberships, territories and AP assessments.